Melksham Town Council

 Melksham Town Council Finances

 The Town Council is funded by the residents of Melksham through a precept on the council tax charge made by Wiltshire Council.
-The 2022/23 budget sets a total precept of £966,204 that equates to a council tax charge of £169.00 on a band D household.
+The 2023/24 budget sets a total precept of £999,784, representing a zero increase for a Bank D property.
 Properties are put into one of eight bands, A being the lowest, and H the highest, with Band D being the average.
+The budget defecit this year, is to be supported by the use of reserves.

 Community Infrastructure Levy (CIL) monies are received from new housing developments in the Melksham Town Council area.
 The monies are used to provide some of the additional infrastructure needed as a result of the increased demands placed by the new housing.

-Every financial year ending 31 March the annual audit of the Town Council’s accounts is reviewed by its’ external auditor.
-In accordance with the Local Government Transparency Code 2014, the Town Council publishes details of expenditure that exceeds £500.
+Each financial year ending 31 March the annual audit of the Town Council’s accounts is reviewed by its’ external auditor.
+In accordance with the Local Government Transparency Code 2014, the Town Council publishes details of all expenditure and relevant information is detailed below:

 Melksham Town Annual Grants